 Earth Sciences Department

-We offer a wide range of recognized training courses in Earth Sciences at Bachelor's and Master's levels.
-The key strength of our academics program is the practical application of geology and geophysics in the field, taking advantage of the extraordinary Alpine context around Chambéry.
-Our courses offer a wide and expanding range of career opportunities, with the possibility of moving into research or applied geology.
+We offer a wide range of recognized training courses in Earth Sciences at Bachelor's and Master's level.
+The strong point of our academics is hands-on practice in geology and geophysics, taking advantage of the extraordinary Alpine context around Chambéry.
+Our courses offer a wide and expanding range of career opportunities, with a focus on both research and applied geology.

 Training in earth sciences